John Foxx

 John Foxx (born Dennis Leigh; 26 September 1948) is an English singer, musician, artist, photographer, graphic designer, writer, teacher and lecturer.
 He was the original lead singer of the new wave band Ultravox, before leaving to embark on a solo career in 1980 with the album Metamatic.

 Primarily associated with electronic synthesizer music, he has also pursued a parallel career in graphic design and education.
-Andy Kellman of AllMusic described Foxx as an influential cult figure whose "detached, jolting vocal style inspired mainstream and underground artists across the decades."
+Andy Kellman of AllMusic described Foxx as an influential cult figure whose "detached, jolting vocal style inspired mainstream and underground artists across the decades".

 Early life and education

 Leigh was born in Chorley, Lancashire, England.
 His father was a coal miner and pugilist, his mother a millworker.
-He attended St Mary's Primary and St Augustine's Secondary schools.
-During his youth in the 1960s he embraced the lifestyle of a mod and a hippy.
-He experimented with tape recorders and synthesisers while on a scholarship at the Royal College of Art in London.
+He was raised Catholic and educated at St Mary's Primary and St Augustine Secondary schools.
+Next he attended Harris College of Art in Preston and then the Royal College of Art in London.

-His first band called Woolly Fish formed circa 1967 whilst at art college in Preston.
+During his youth in the 1960s he embraced the lifestyles of a mod and a hippy, while he formed his first band Woolly Fish in 1967 in Preston.
+He experimented with tape recorders and synthesisers whilst at the Royal College of Art.

-Prior to 1973 he was singing and playing a 12-string guitar and occasionally supported Stack Waddy in Manchester, from which he later moved to London in order to escape what he saw as a lack of musical stimulus.
+Prior to 1973, he was singing and playing a 12-string guitar and occasionally supported Stack Waddy in Manchester, from which he later moved to London in order to escape what he saw as a lack of musical stimulus.

 Musical career

 Tiger Lily

-In 1973, Foxx formed a band that would eventually be called Tiger Lily, composed of bassist Chris Allen and guitarist Stevie Shears, with Canadian drummer Warren Cann joining shortly afterwards, in early 1974.
-The band played their first gig at the Marquee club in August 1974, after which Billy Currie was recruited as violinist.
+In April 1974, Leigh formed a band that would eventually be called Tiger Lily, composed of bassist Chris Allen and guitarist Stevie Shears, with Canadian drummer Warren Cann joining shortly afterwards in May 1974.
+The band played their first gig at the Marquee Club in August 1974, after which Billy Currie was recruited as violinist in October 1974.

 Tiger Lily released a single in 1975 on Gull Records, the A-side of which was a cover of the Fats Waller track "Ain't Misbehavin'".
 It was commissioned for (but not subsequently used in) a movie of the same name.
-The B-side was the group's own song – "Monkey Jive".
+The B-side was the group's own song "Monkey Jive".
 Tiger Lily played a few gigs in London pubs between 1974 and 1975.